Taíno: Culture

 The Taíno lived in settlements called yucayeques, which varied in size depending on the location.
-Those in Puerto Rico and Hispaniola were the largest and those in the Bahamas were the smallest.
-In the center of a typical village was a central plaza, used for various social activities, such as games, festivals, religious rituals, and public ceremonies.
+Those in Puerto Rico and Hispaniola were the largest, and those in the Bahamas were the smallest.
+In the centre of a typical village was a central plaza, used for various social activities, such as games, festivals, religious rituals, and public ceremonies.
 These plazas had many shapes, including oval, rectangular, narrow, and elongated.
 Ceremonies where the deeds of the ancestors were celebrated, called areitos, were performed here.

 Often, the general population lived in large circular buildings (bohios), constructed with wooden poles, woven straw, and palm leaves.
 These houses, built surrounding the central plaza, could hold 10–15 families each.
 The cacique and their family lived in rectangular buildings (caney) of similar construction, with wooden porches.
 Taíno home furnishings included cotton hammocks (hamaca), sleeping and sitting mats made of palms, wooden chairs (dujo or duho) with woven seats and platforms, and cradles for children.